The-Software-Guild/Workshop-Linux/README.md

 - `echo $?` will give us exit code of previous command, 0 is pass antything else is fail
 - What is the purpose of the shift command in this script?

-3. In linux, what are inodes (index nodes)?
-- Unix systems have a database that every file name points to an inode number
-- The inode number often is disk location to the inode, but the inode itself is a struct (like in C ) that contains information about each file.
-The informaiton may include file size, permissions, group, owner, and blocks.
-- The blocks are the actual memory locations the files are stored on, similar to arrays except the blocks do not have to be in order.
-When files are stored in blocks that are in non sequential memory locations, this is called fragmentation.

-4. Suppose in an interview you were asked to list the inode number of a file.
-Use the man command on ls to find how to print inode keys.
-Search for the word inode in the manual.
-Being able to find an answer to an interview question by quickly searching a manual is vital.
-`ls -i`

-5. Print the inode information of any file in home folder.
-`stat READEME.md`

-6. Start the logger.sh script.
+3. Start the logger.sh script.
 Send it to background (ctrl +z) , start it in background (bg 1), and send it to foreground again (fg 1).
 Use the jobs command in between each step.

-7. Kill the process (ctrl +c if in foreground, or kill -9 PID if in background) and start it again with & so that it starts in background
+4. Kill the process (ctrl +c if in foreground, or kill -9 PID if in background) and start it again with & so that it starts in background

-8. Confirm it is running with ps and grep
+5. Confirm it is running with ps and grep
 `ps -ef | grep logger | grep -v grep`
 - Note: The second grep removes the first grep searching for the actual process!
 - Note: Run `ps -ef` without grep.
 Notice the parent process to the logger script is the current bash session.
-If you exit bash, all processes whos parent is bash will be terminated as well!

-9. Now save the PID in a variable named PID
+6. Now save the PID in a variable named PID
 `PID=$(ps -ef | grep logger | grep -v grep | awk '{print $2')`
 - what is awk doing here?
 - Break the command down, run the first part, then add subsequent pipes one at a time.

-10. What files are the process are writing to?
+7. What files are the process are writing to?
 `lsof -p $PID`
 or, for live view
 `sudo strace -f -t -e trace=file -p $PID`